theimowski/master-thesis/docs/section-research.md

     </body>
 </html>```

-As the example showed static content, no real benefits were gained from using a DSL instead of plain HTML.
+As the example showed static content, no real benefits were gained from using a DSL as opposed to plain HTML.
 Such benefits arise when there is need to display some kind of data model in a view.
 In context of Music Store, this can be demonstrated by rendering page for list of genres, as shown in listing {{fssuavestoreview}}.